grafana/grafana-operator/docs/blog/v4-v5-migration.md

 - OCP OLM

 Look [here]({{< ref "/docs/">}}) for documentation.
-Just like earlier we have also created a big [example library]({{< ref "/docs/examples/">}}) on how to configure the operator.
+Just like earlier, we have also created a big [example library]({{< ref "/docs/examples/">}}) on how to configure the operator.
-For an extended overview of all possible configuration options look at our [API documentation]({{< ref "/docs/api.md">}})
+For an extended overview of all possible configuration options, look at our [API documentation]({{< ref "/docs/api.md">}})

-As part of the migration we thought we would supply a small script for inspiration to migration dashboards from v4 to v5.
+As part of the migration, we thought we would supply a small script for inspiration to migration dashboards from v4 to v5.
-Due to the complexity and the low amount of instance we saw no need to write a migration script for the other resources.
+Due to the complexity and the low amount of instance, we saw no need to write a migration script for the other resources.

-This script isn't meant to solve all potential use-cases but rather an idea on how you can solve it.
+This script isn't meant to solve all potential use-cases, but rather an idea on how you can solve it.
-If you write a better script feel free to share it with the rest of the community in our slack or through a PR.
+If you write a better script, feel free to share it with the rest of the community in our slack or through a PR.

 ## Dashboard migration

-The biggest difference from v4 to v5 is that the label selector isn't on the grafana instance, instead it's on the dashboard.
+The biggest difference from v4 to v5 is that the label selector isn't on the Grafana instance, instead it's on the dashboard.
-In short instead of the grafana instance choosing which dashboards to apply the dashboard chooses which grafana instances to apply to.
+In short, instead of the Grafana instance choosing which dashboards to apply, the dashboard chooses which Grafana instances to apply to.

 So we mush add a `instanceSelector` and update the API version.
 We also most updated the `apiVersion` and optionally add the `resyncPerio`.

-Below you can see a v4 sample dashboard.
+Below, you can see a v4 sample dashboard.

 ```yaml
 apiVersion: integreatly.org/v1alpha1